-This is a volunteer run project out of the Centre for Peace and Conflict Studies, University of Sydney.
+This is a volunteer run project out of the Department of Peace and Conflict Studies, University of Sydney.

 This project advocates human rights norms as Sri Lanka's post-conflict situation.
 In doing so, the project seeks to raise awareness about the country's censored emergency and help work towards a peaceful and just solution for the multi-ethnic people of Sri Lanka.

 This project is part of the international campaign calling for an independent investigation into war crimes and crimes against humanity committed by the Government of Sri Lanka and the Tamil Tigerss in 2009.

 - Establish relevant links with grassroots organisations, concerned NGOs, academics and parliamentarians in Australia.
 The resulting networks will serve as a conduit for the dissemination of public information and as a voice for Sri Lanka’s marginalised population.

 - Raise public awareness of Sri Lanka’s post-conflict situation with an emphasis on its human rights emergency and